zrcjessica/ensemble_distillation/docs/lentiMPRA_ensemble_distillation_protocol.md

   - ensemble std. was calculated for both activity and aleatoric outputs; last column is omitted when training distilled models, as epistemic output head describes epistemic uncertainty about activity prediction
 - `train_distilled_lentiMPRA_with_epistemic.py`: replaces `train_lentiMPRA.py`, assumes `--aleatoric` and `--epistemic` are `True` and that h5 file provided to `--data` contains only data for distillation to bypass need for `--distill` flag and explicitly providing ensemble level metrics.
 - `distill_lentiMPRA_epistemic.sh`: runs above script

+# Other

+## Training with dynamic augmentations
+Train distilled models with dynamic augmentations.
+On each mini-batch, dynamically generate augmented sequences and either append or replace original training data.
+Target labels for augmented sequences are generated using an ensemble of models.
+Augmentation options: `random`, `mutagenesis`, `evoaug`

+### Scripts
+- `dynamic_aug.py`: class definition for `DynamicAugModel()`
+- `train_dynamic_aug_lentiMPRA.py`: train distilled lentiMPRA models with activity, aleatoric and epistemic uncertainty predictions using ensemble of DeepSTARR models with activity and aleatoric uncertainty outputs.
+- `distill_lentiMPRA_dynamic_aug.sh`: run `train_dynamic_aug_lentiMPRA.py`
+-
+## Training models w/ evidential regression
+This is done as part of the interval coverage probability analysis.
+An additional `--evidential` flag has been added to `train_lentiMPRA.py` and is run using `train_evidential_lentiMPRA.sh`